Diploma in Engineering Science (N93)

 Why ES?

-- Tailor-made for students with a strong passion in Applied Science, this unique engineering course has a strong focus on mathematics, physics and computing
+• Tailor-made for university-bound students with a strong passion in applied science, this unique engineering course has a strong focus on mathematics, physics and computing

-- Acquire in-demand skills for the future economy by choosing either the AI for Autonomous Systems or Data Analytics & Security specialisation
+• Acquire in-demand skills for the future economy by specialising in either AI for Autonomous Systems or Data Analytics & Security

 About ES